 3. The orders panel will display any orders you have that haven’t yet been filled.
 You can also see your order history, trade history, and funds.

 4. The [Order Book] panel shows a detailed list of prices and volume.
 In red, you can see the current sell orders at different prices (ask prices).
-Below, in green, you will find the current buy orders with their respective bid prices.
+In green, you will find the current buy orders with their respective bid prices.
 The larger figure in the middle (57,140.92 in our example) is the last traded price.

 This section also lets you choose between different market orders, including limit, market, and stop-limit orders.
-Make sure you understand the different order types
+Make sure you understand the different order types before you start.

 6. The [Trades] panel shows the latest successful trades, along with their price and volume.